-This cozy relationship with the military, however, was not without its pitfalls.
-On more than one occasion Chris had found it advisable to step back from a story, if for no other reason than to protect her sources from retribution.
+This cozy relationship with the military, however, had its pitfalls.
+On several occasions Chris had found it advisable to step back from a story, if for no other reason than to protect her sources from retribution.
 She also needed to go out of her way when discussing on going events with her own husband, for like his father, Nathan was asked from time to time by his peers and superiors just how much insider information he fed his wife.
-It was a natural enough conclusion for people who did not know the Dixons, but one that was irksome to both Chris and Nathan whenever someone brought the subject up.
-With an Administration noted for dealing harshly with its critics and whistleblowers madly thrashing about in search of a solution to a crisis it had set in motion, Jan felt the need to remind Chris on a daily basis to watch her back, and by extension, her husband’s.
-“There’s a lot of people in D.C. who’ll jump at the chance to muzzle you or find some excuse to come down hard on Nathan,” she warned Chris when news the commanding general of the XVIII Airborne Corps and his divisional commanders had declared they would not participate in any operations directed against the Arizona Home Guard unless or until, in their collective opinion, it became a clear and present danger to national security.
+It was a natural-enough conclusion for people who did not know the Dixons, but one that was irksome to both Chris and Nathan whenever someone brought up the subject.
+With an Administration noted for dealing harshly with its critics and whistleblowers madly thrashing about in search of a solution to a crisis it had set in motion, Jan reminded Chris on a daily basis to watch her back, and by extension, her husband’s.
+“There’s a lot of people in D.C. who’ll jump at the chance to muzzle you or find some excuse to come down hard on Nathan,” she warned Chris, as news that the commanding general of the XVIII Airborne Corps and his divisional commanders had declared they would not participate in any operations directed against the Arizona Home Guard (unless or until, in their collective opinion, it became a clear and present danger to national security).
 “The actions of Colonel Allen Devin and the members of the Arizona Home Guard are a political statement,” General Bohrn had personally pointed out at a hastily convened press conference held earlier that day.
-“As such, it is my belief, one shared by the majority of the senior officers in my command, that the dispute between the Federal government and the citizens of Arizona, Americans who are entitled to the rights and legal protection guaranteed to them under the Constitution, needs to be resolved using all legal means available to the Federal government short of armed confrontation.”
+“As such, it is my belief, one shared by the majority of the senior officers in my command, that the dispute between the Federal government and the citizens of Arizona (Americans who are entitled to the rights and legal protection guaranteed to them under the Constitution) needs to be resolved using all legal means available to the Federal government, short of armed confrontation.”

-After the airing of a quick but informative piece delivered by Chris from the nation’s capital using the White House as a backdrop, one that outlined the essentials of the story concerning General Bohrn’s decision and could be repeated during the network’s morning lineup of shows, Jan set up a conference call with her key correspondents in New York and Washington as well as network management to discuss how they would cover the story.
-In what proved to be an animated, and at time heated exchange between some of the network’s executives and those who were responsible for reporting the news, she took advantage of every opportunity that came her way to remind all parties they needed to be selective on who they called on to comment on the growing crisis.
+After the airing of a quick but informative piece delivered by Chris from the nation’s capital using the White House as a backdrop, one that outlined the essentials of the story concerning General Bohrn’s decision (and could be repeated during the network’s morning lineup of shows), Jan set up a conference call with her key correspondents in New York and Washington as well as network management to discuss how they would cover the story.
+In what proved to be an animated, and at times heated exchange between some of the network’s executives and those who were responsible for reporting the news, she took advantage of every opportunity that came her way to remind all parties they needed to be selective on who they called on to comment on the growing crisis.
 “The President is relying on the Insurrection Act to justify his actions,” she pointed out at one juncture.
 “This allows him a great deal of latitude as to the means he uses to suppress the Arizona Home Guard and bring the governors of the southwestern states to heel.”